 In the evenings, vendors set up along the shoreline selling food, drinks, desserts and crafts and the boardwalk is booming with people.
 However, our favorite time of the day to walk (or run) on it was in the early mornings just after sunrise.
 At this time, it was very peaceful and pedestrians were sparse, a contrast to the lively nightly scene.

 What to Do in Puerto Vallarta: Explore City Center & Zona Romantica

 Lazaro Cardenas Park in Zona Romantica is full of colorful detailed mosaic artwork.
 This spot reminded us of Park Guell in Barcelona.
 We enjoyed walking through this pretty park several times – observing different mosaics each time.

 Isla Cuale is a cute island in the middle of Zona Romantica.
 It is bordered by the Cuale river and ample greenery.
 To access this island, you cross a cute wooden suspension bridge from the south or you can walk down the colorful puente iguana stairs from the north.
 When we visited Puerto Vallarta, few people were on this island.
 It was a nice escape from the hustle and bustle of the Malecon during the day.

 Our Lady Guadalupe Church

 This picturesque church is located in the heart of the city center and is very colorful inside.
-The interior of the church reminded us of Almudena Cathedral in Madrid (see Visiting Madrid, Spain on a Budget).
+The interior of the church reminded us of Almudena Cathedral in Madrid.
 The tower of the church is topped with a crown which is thought to be a replica of the crown worn by an Empress of Mexico in the 1800s

 Los Muertos Pier/ Playa Los Muertos